hashicorp/terraform-plugin-framework/docs/design/upgrade-resource-state.md

 This would ensure framework resources:

-- Succintly define state upgrade information in one place (it is a provider developer decision whether to add non-framework methods or other coding techniques to fully expand the details).
+- Succinctly define state upgrade information in one place (it is a provider developer decision whether to add non-framework methods or other coding techniques to fully expand the details).
 - Have a standard methodology for handling version selection, with duplicate detection at compile time.
 Missing versions can have helpful errors raised.
 - Have access to the provider instance, if desired.
 - Can be unit tested in a relatively straightforward manner.